gopise/gopbuild/doc/readme.txt

     --  output folder
         All final output for building and log for building will be placed into this folder.
+        A log file for each build can be found from the "log" sub-folder.

 4. How to use